ENSIP-5: Text Records

 notice - A notice regarding this name

-location - A generic location (e.g. "Toronto, Canada"
+location - A generic location (e.g.

-phone - A phone number as an E.164 string
+)phone - A phone number as an E.164 string

 url - a website URL